About the Program

 The fall term begins with an intensive training week followed by weekly teaching meetings and periodic classroom observations with feedback.
 Teachers have access to a set of fully developed classroom activities.

 We have included some materials that you may find useful in learning more about our program's professional development schedule.
-The linked schedules below are representative of the structure of the week, but the 2019 schedules will be slightly different.
+The linked schedules below are representative of the structure of the week, but the most current schedules will be slightly different.

 Key Features of the Introductory Courses